BryanWilhite/Blog/presentation/entry/2015/2015-06-22-unit-testing-with-mvcroutetester-mvc5-2-webconfigtransformrunner-and-nuget-core.md

 ---json
 {
-  "author": "Bryan Wilhite",
+  "documentId": 0,
+  "title": "Unit Testing with MvcRouteTester.Mvc5.2, WebConfigTransformRunner and Nuget.Core", "documentShortName": "2015-06-22-unit-testing-with-mvcroutetester-mvc5-2-webconfigtransformrunner-and-nuget-core", "fileName": "index.html",
+  "path": "./entry/2015-06-22-unit-testing-with-mvcroutetester-mvc5-2-webconfigtransformrunner-and-nuget-core",
+  "date": "2015-06-22T07:00:00.000Z",
+  "modificationDate": "2015-06-22T07:00:00.000Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2015-06-22-unit-testing-with-mvcroutetester-mvc5-2-webconfigtransformrunner-and-nuget-core",
-  "content": "After researching this, I understand why there are no articles entitled “Unit Testing with WebConfigTransformRunner.”
+  "tag": "{\r\n  \"extract\": \"After researching this, I understand why there are no articles entitled “Unit Testing with WebConfigTransformRunner.”
 This NuGet package contains an *.exe: it is not meant to be referenced in Visual Studio as a Class library.
-To make this matter even mor...", "inceptDate": "2015-06-22T00:00:00",
+To make this matter even mor...\"\r\n}"
-  "isPublished": true,
-  "itemCategory": null,
-  "modificationDate": "0001-01-01T00:00:00",
-  "slug": "unit-testing-with-mvcroutetester-mvc5-2-webconfigtransformrunner-and-nuget-core",
-  "sortOrdinal": 0,
-  "tag": null,
-  "title": "Unit Testing with MvcRouteTester.Mvc5.2, WebConfigTransformRunner and Nuget.Core" }
+}
 ---

+# Unit Testing with MvcRouteTester.Mvc5.2, WebConfigTransformRunner and Nuget.Core

 After researching this, I understand why there are no articles entitled “Unit Testing with `WebConfigTransformRunner`.”
 This [NuGet package](https://github.com/erichexter/WebConfigTransformRunner) contains an `*.exe`: it is not meant to be referenced in Visual Studio as a Class library.
 To make this matter even more challenging, Phil Haack and his crew have very little documentation on `NuGet.Core`—and getting Anthony Steele’s MVC Route Tester in play was no walk in park either.